Key takeaways

 In the St George area Hurstville, Kogarah, and Carlton have been experiencing significant growth due to infrastructure upgrades and its proximity to Sydney’s CBD and airport.
 The demand for townhouses in these suburbs is strong, particularly among families and professionals.

 Sydney’s North-West growth corridor has become an attractive location for townhouse investments.
-Rouse Hill, Kellyville, and Castle Hill are areas worth considering, with expanding infrastructure, shopping centers, and schools, these suburbs offer a blend of affordability, accessibility, and lifestyle.
+Rouse Hill, Kellyville, and Castle Hill are areas worth considering, with expanding infrastructure, shopping centres, and schools, these suburbs offer a blend of affordability, accessibility, and lifestyle.

 Boutique Apartments in Lifestyle Hubs